What Is Harissa? And How to Use It (+ Easy Recipes)

 It’s plant-based and gluten-free.
 But you can easily customise it with extra protein, feta cheese, or roasted veggies.
 Perfect to enjoy hot or cold!

-Try this harissa-roasted sweet potato power salad recipe (from Dishing out health).
+Try this harissa-roasted sweet potato power salad recipe (from Dishing Out Health).

 Grilled lamb burger with harissa aioli